-Course code: 3761/3762 Open to grades: 11-12 Length: 2 Semesters Credit earned: 1.0 Math
+Course code: 3761/3762 Open to grades: 10-11-12 Length: 2 Semesters Credit earned: 1.0 Math Prerequisite: C or better in Algebra 2

 This class is of particular value to a student planning to do research projects or continue to develop quantitative skills.
 Successful completion of this class is equivalent to an introductory course in statistics in most colleges.
 Students will learn to collect data according to a well-developed plan.
 Exploratory analysis of data will involve distribution probability, graphical and numerical study of patterns and the use of appropriate models.
 Students will be prepared to take the AP Statistics exam at the end of the class.
 A graphing calculator is needed.
 Students will demonstrate their understanding through project and problem based learning.